Quadtree/ds2cc/README.md

 Verify that the /war/WEB-INF/lib directory contains the JARs.
 If it doesn't, try switching between different GWT versions...?

+Right click on the project and go to Google -> GWT Compile.
+Accept the defaults and compile.

 Run the project as a Google Web Application.
 Follow the link in the console to open it in a browser.
 You may also need the GWT dev plugin in the browser.